So you’ve got a pension coming your way… and a divorce, too.

 - Know that military and government pensions have their own separate set of rules.

 - Consider offering another asset in lieu of your pension.

 - Find out if your state is an equitable distribution state or a community property state.
 It matters.

 - Don’t automatically assume your pension will be split 50/50.
 This isn’t always the case since most settlements are based upon what was earned during the marriage.

 - Are your savings sufficient?
 Whether or not you have to split your pension in a divorce, knowing how far your current savings will get you in retirement can help you plan ahead.
 Our comprehensive retirement calculator can give you a detailed look.

 - Get expert help.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
+Finding the right financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
 If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/Avosb, ©iStock.com/eclipse_images, ©iStock.com/clubfoto